coaxial/ansible-role-create-lxd-container/README.md

 Requirements
 ------------

-Assumes a host with a functional LXD setup.
+Assumes a host with a functional LXD setup (i.e. initialized, and with a storage pool.)
 If required, see my [LXD role](https://github.com/coaxial/ansible-role-lxd).

 Role Variables